15th Annual CME Symposium

-This advanced CME activity will provide participants with the latest information and practical guidance from internationally recognized experts on pathogenesis, progress in antiretroviral drug development, patient management in special circumstances, and comorbidities, enabling practitioners to deliver the highest quality care in all practice settings.
+This advanced CME activity will provide participants with state-of-the art information and practical guidance from internationally recognized experts on progress in managing HIV, hepatitis B, and hepatitis C, including drug development and treatment, management of important comorbidities and drug-drug interactions, enabling practitioners to deliver the highest quality care in all practice settings.

 The primary goals of this activity are to increase each attendee's competence to:

-- • Recognize developments in approaches to prevent and cure HIV infection and end the AIDS epidemic
+- • Illustrate advances in approaches to prevent and treat HIV infection, hepatitis B and hepatitis C

-Infectious Disease Physicians, General Practitioners, Nurse Practitioners, Physician Assistants, Nurses, Pharmacists, and others involved in frontline HIV treatment and care are invited to participate.
+The state-of-the art curriculum offered at this activity is designed to meet the needs of Infectious Disease Physicians, Hepatologists, Gastroenterologists, Internists, Family Physicians, Nurse Practitioners, Physician Assistants, Nurses, Pharmacists, and others involved in frontline HIV and Hepatitis patient care and treatment.